aliscuse/Selenium-Maven-Template/README.md

 ## Exercise1

 As part of exercise 1, a yaml file it's used as input for testing (by default the test uses the example file located in [data.yaml](src/test/resources/schemas/data.yaml)).
-To run so, the user can define this file as environment variable:
+To run the test using a custom yaml file, an environment variable can be defined to do so:

 `mvn clean verify -DYAML=<PATH_TO_YAML_FILE>`